Skip to main content

 When you are ready

-Close remaining bank accounts and financial accounts
+Close any remaining bank and financial accounts

 Memorialise or close social media accounts (Facebook, Instagram, Google)

-Cancel remaining digital subscriptions and online accounts
+Cancel any remaining digital subscriptions and online accounts

-Register with the Bereavement Register (thebereavementregister.org.uk) to stop junk mail
+Register with the Bereavement Register (thebereavementregister.org.uk) to stop junk mail arriving in their name

-Finalise estate tax affairs
+Settle the last of the estate tax affairs

-Reach out for support if you need it.
+Reach out for support whenever you need it.
 Cruse: 0808 808 1677.
 Samaritans: 116 123.
 Both free.

 Related guides